More so now than ever, consumers want to know what’s inside of their products and how they’re made.

 - At least one animal was harmed or killed and used for ingredients (what “animal products” means), but there was no testing.

-- The brand, or companies involved in its supply chain, have relied on the results of past animal tests from other organizations, but they have not conducted any tests themselves, harmed any animals or sourced any animal products or byproducts.
+- The brand, or companies involved in its supply chain, have relied on the results of past animal tests from other organizations, but they have not conducted any tests themselves, harmed any animals or sourced any animal-derived products or byproducts.

 - Neither the ingredients nor the products have ever been tested on animals, and the companies involved have not harmed or slaughtered any animals.